Hurricane Sally Threatens Deadly Flooding In Southern US - UrduPoint

 The latest Atlantic storm, Hurricane Paulette, pounded the island of Bermuda on Monday with Category 2 winds and heavy rains, according to the NHC.

-The center also said Tropical Storm Teddy was expected to become a hurricane on Tuesday.
+The center also said Tropical Storm Teddy was expected to become a hurricane.